Privacy & Cookies Statement

 We will only use the personal information we collect to process the request or complaint and to check on the level of service we provide.
+To this end, consumers may be invited to participate in a customer satisfaction survey upon closure of the file.
 We do compile and publish statistics showing information like the number of complaints we receive, but not in a form which identifies anyone.

 We keep personal information contained in complaint files in line with our retention policy.
 This means that information relating to a complaint will be retained for up to two years from the date of closing your file.
 It will be retained in a secure environment and access to it will be restricted according to the ‘need to know’ principle.
 Entries in the European Consumer Centres Network query management systems operated by the European Commission are kept as long as a case remains open, and no longer than one year after it has been closed.
 This is to allow follow-up if there are new developments after the closure of the case.
 Once the retention period expires, the information is anonymised and kept for statistical purposes only.

 Where the intervention from other members of the European Consumer Centres Network is required to assist with a complaint, your file may be shared, with your express consent, with the ECC where the trader is based or, where appropriate, with relevant bodies such as an ADR entity or a National Enforcement Body (‘NEB’).

 Where contact with a trader is required to pursue your complaint, certain Data may be shared insofar as necessary to resolve the issue, with your express consent.

 For further details concerning the European Consumer Centres Network query management systems operated by the European Commission are provided in the latter’s specific Privacy Statement.